 AWS CloudFormation: How to Build AWS Infrastructure as Code

-Infrastructure as Code (IaC) has become a best practice for DevOps.
-Enterprise teams with a need for global infrastructure to support DevOps at Scale can build a strong foundation using IaC with Amazon Web Services (AWS).
+AWS Infrastructure as Code (IaC) has become a best practice for DevOps teams looking to move faster.
+It provides the global infrastructure to support enterprise cloud DevOps at Scale.

 Implementing AWS Infrastructure as Code represents a journey for teams.
 Here we provide a roadmap to implement this very powerful combination of technologies.